mathquill/mathquill/README.md

 * `.keystroke(keys)` simulates keystrokes given a string like `"Ctrl-Home Del"`, a whitespace-delimited list of [key values][] with optional prefixes
 * `.typedText(text)` simulates typing text, one character at a time
+* `.setAriaLabel(ariaLabel)` where `ariaLabel` is the label of the editable field which will be announced by screen readers.
+  This text is not shown on screen.
+If not set, the default of `MathQuill Input` is used.
 * `ᴇxᴘᴇʀɪᴍᴇɴᴛᴀʟ` `.dropEmbedded(pageX, pageY, options)` insert a custom embedded element at the given coordinates, where `options` is an object like: